-Home › Blog › 15 Gantt Chart Examples for Project Management (an in-Depth Guide)
+Home › Blog › 15 Gantt Chart Examples for Project Management

-15 Gantt Chart Examples for Project Management (an in-Depth Guide)
+15 Gantt Chart Examples for Project Management

 What Is a Gantt Chart?

-A Gantt chart is a type of bar chart showing a project’s schedule.
-It displays the tasks, milestones, and dependencies of the project along a horizontal timeline.
+Usually, it’s a bar chart showing a project’s schedule.
+It displays the project’s tasks, milestones, and dependencies along a horizontal timeline.
 Each task is represented by a horizontal bar that shows its start and end dates, duration, and completion percentage.

 Watch: What Is Gantt Chart & Why Is It Important?

-15 Diverse Gantt Chart Examples
+15 Powerful Examples of Gantt Chart

 1. Project Management